 If you meet the Who Can Deduct Moving Expenses requirements in Publication 521, you can deduct expenses for a move to the area of a new main job location within the United States or its possessions.
 Your move may be from one U.S. location to another or from a foreign country to the United States.

 Retirees or survivors who move to the United States.
-If you are a retiree who was working abroad, or a survivor of a decedent who was working abroad, and you move to the United States or one of its possessions, you do not have to meet the time test discussed in Publication 521.
+If you are a retiree who was working abroad, or a survivor of a decedent who was working abroad, and you move to the United States or one of its possessions, you do not have to meet the time test discussed in the Retirees or Survivors Who Move to the United States section of Publication 521.
 However, you must meet the requirements discussed below under Retirees who were working abroad or Survivors of decedents who were working abroad.

 Retirees who were working abroad.
 You can deduct moving expenses for a move to a new home in the United States when you permanently retire.
 However, both your former main job location and your former home must have been outside the United States.